Installation with venv

 venv\Scripts\activate

-Step 4: Install Workbench's required Python modules inside a virtual environment
+Step 4: Install Workbench's required Python modules inside your virtual environment

-IMPORTANT/STOP: You need to make sure the environment is activated at this point, see activation instructions above:
+Important/stop: You need to make sure the environment is activate at this point; if it is not, refer to the activation instructions above:

 python3 -m pip install .